rzeldent/esp32-smartdisplay/README.md

 ## More on LV_COLOR_16_SWAP

-The LVGL library has a define called **LV_COLOR_16_SWAP**.
-The value can be 1 (yes) or 0 (no).
+The LVGL library has a define called **LV_COLOR_16_SWAP** in the ```lvgl_conf.h```.
+The value can be 1 or 0.
 This variable will swap the byte order of the lv_color16_t.
 This is required because the SPI is by default LSB first.

-Setting this variable to true is required for the SPI interfaces: ST7789, GC9A01A, ILI9341 and ST7796.
+Setting this variable to true is recommended for the SPI interfaces: ST7789, GC9A01A, ILI9341 and ST7796.
+If not, a warning will be issued but the code should work.
+The parallel 16 bits panels without interface are not affected by this; the GPIO pin layout will change accordingly.
-The choice has been made to also change the pin definition for the panel (rgb) interface so also here the bytes are swapped and behaves like SPI.

 This makes it easier to have only one definition for lv_conf.h and SquareLine.

-If this is not done, the code will run but swapping will be done runtime (and degrading the performance).
 > [!IMPORTANT]
+> If this is not done, the code will run but swapping will be done runtime (and degrading the performance).
 > So it is recommended to always set the LV_COLOR_16_SWAP to 1.

 Additionally, when using the [SquareLine Studio](https://squareline.io/) for designing the user interface, the display properties (under the project settings) must match this variable.